Street Fairy

 "Please can I have one, Steph.
 I know where I will place it.
 I’d like to make a donation to you so you can continue to make and distribute these little beings of hope and strength.

-But not all have seen the positive in these posts.
-And this has created conversation.
-Maybe not the calmest of conversation but certainly very interesting.
+But not all have seen the positive in these Street Fairies.

 One response was...

 "I made my pledge a very long time ago, and live it every day.
 I've also made another pledge a long time ago, to myself.
-To practice a zero tollerance towards radical feminism.
-It's chauvinism dressed in heels."
+To practice a zero tolerance towards radical feminism.
+It's chauvinism dressed in heels." a nameless male

 "I love how this thread shows the stark difference between people who are warm and kind with strong spines inside and those who are hard, defensive and spineless."

-You might see a Street Fairy out on the streets, some may appear to be abandonded, but are actually to be found and re placed where you see fit.
+You might see a Street Fairy out on the streets, some may appear abandonded, they are to be found and re placed where you see fit.

 Let me know if you find one.